 Information for dog owners

-Please keep your dog on a lead / under close, effective control at all times, due to the sensitive wildlife and habitats and livestock here.
+Please keep your dog on a lead and under close, effective control at all times, due to the sensitive wildlife and habitats and livestock here.
 It’s important to remember the special surroundings here are wonderful havens for rare wildlife.
-Even if dogs are very well behaved, wildlife / livestock can easily become startled by a loose dog they perceive as a predator.
+Even if dogs are very well behaved, wildlife and livestock can easily become startled by a loose dog they perceive as a predator.

 Disturbing wildlife does more than simply causing it to move away; it uses up their energy, decreasing their chance of survival regardless of season.
 Thank you for protecting the special wildlife here by keeping your dog on a lead / under close, effective control.

 - Leads and dog bags are available from nearby RSPB Pagham Harbour Visitor Centre.

 - Dogs die in hot cars, please do not leave your dog in the car when visiting us.